La Cage aux Folles (musical): 2004 Broadway revival

-2008 London revival
+2008 Menier Chocolate Factory and West End revival

 A scaled-down London revival, starring Philip Quast and Douglas Hodge opened at the Menier Chocolate Factory on January 8, 2008, and played there until March 8, 2008.
 The cast also included Neil McDermott, Iain Mitchell and Una Stubbs, with direction by Terry Johnson and choreography by Lynne Page.
 The production had originally been scheduled to open in December 2007, but it was delayed twice due to illness within the cast.
 The show opened to mostly positive press with particular praise for Hodge's performance as Albin.

 The Menier Chocolate Factory production transferred to the West End on October 20, 2008, at the Playhouse Theatre co-produced with Sonia Friedman Productions, Robert G. Bartner, David Ian Productions, The Ambassador Theatre Group, Matthew Mitchell and Jamie Hendry Productions.
 It was initially advertised as a "Strictly Limited 12 Week Season", although this became open-ended due to its success.
 Hodge reprised his role as Albin, joined by Denis Lawson as Georges.
 The cast also included Iain Mitchell as Edouard Dindon/M. Renaud, Paula Wilcox as Mme.
 Ranaud/Mme.
 Dindon and Tracie Bennett as Jacqueline.
 The production gathered rave reviews, with high praise again for Hodge and Les Cagelles.
 Whatsonstage.com commented: "A great Broadway show has been reborn as a classic musical comedy with real punch and pizzazz."
 Michael Billington of The Guardian reported that the show had improved with its transfer to the West End from the Menier Chocolate Factory.
 The production won the Laurence Olivier Award for Best Musical Revival, and Hodge won for Best Actor, out of a total of seven nominations.
 The roles of Albin and Georges have been re-cast in London every three months with well-known actors to keep the production fresh and public interest high.
 Television personality Graham Norton took over the role of Albin on January 19, 2009, alongside Steven Pacey as Georges.
 They were succeeded on May 4, 2009, by theatre veterans Roger Allam as Albin and Philip Quast reprising his role of Georges from the Menier Chocolate Factory.
 From September 12, 2009, until November 28, 2009, John Barrowman and Simon Burke played the roles of Albin and Georges respectively.
 Douglas Hodge as Albin and Denis Lawson as Georges returned to the production from 30 November 2009, until the production closed on January 2, 2010.